 Your newborn’s skin is very delicate.
-While over-cleaning can remove the natural oils, their fragile immune system does need to be protected from excessive bacteria.
-That’s why there's no need to bathe your baby every day in the first few weeks.
+While your baby’s fragile immune system does need to be protected from excessive bacteria, over-cleaning can remove the natural oils.
+That’s why there’s no need to bathe your baby every day in the first few weeks.
 After that, if your baby enjoys bath-time, it could become part of their bedtime routine, and give you the perfect opportunity to bond.

 Caring for baby-soft skin

 Babies are born with a unique moisturising layer called ‘vernix’, which protects their sensitive skin as it acclimatises to its new environment.
 This protective layer should be left on as long as possible.
 A daily ‘top and tail’ with clean water is all they need to stay fresh, but you may wish to alternate with bathing your baby every couple of days.

 - Cotton wool balls or cotton pads.